exasol-labs/exasol-labs-community-edition/README.md

 Exasol Community Edition has been extensively tested and tuned for these hypervisors.

 > 🧩 **Note:**
-> Please understand that **Exasol does not provide support** for the installation or operation of third-party hypervisor software.
+> Please note that **Exasol does not provide support** for installing or operating third-party hypervisors.
 > For assistance, please contact the respective vendor directly and follow their official installation instructions.
-> **The installation processes are usually simple, well-documented and staightforward and should not take more than 5-10 mins!**
+> **Installation is typically simple, well-documented, and straightforward — usually taking less than 10 minutes.**

 ---